patchstack/documentation/src/content/docs/FAQ Troubleshooting/Technical/how-to-fix-the-missing-security-headers-issue.md

 add_header Referrer-Policy "strict-origin-when-cross-origin";</pre>

 Additionally, in order to permanently remove the X-Powered-By header instead of using the above changes, set the expose_php value of your PHP configuration to "Off".
 You may have to ask your host to make the above changes.

-<i>Note that it may take up to 12 hours before the security headers error in the App is resolved.